Chapter 3:

 "Thanks!"

-She pulled out all of her homework and got right into studying.
-She was no genius, so it took her quite a bit of work to keep her grades as high as they were.
-Still, it was mandatory that she get it done.
-Her family considered her the "smart one" after all.
-They were dead-set on her doing well and going to college after high school.
-If it meant seeing that come to fruition, they would gladly toss aside anything Ren found happy or humanizing.
+She pulled out all of her homework and got into studying.
+She was no genius - it took her quite a bit of work to keep her grades as high as they were.
+Her family was dead-set on her "redeeming the family" and going to college after high school.
+If it meant seeing that dream come to fruition, they would gladly toss aside anything Ren found happy or humanizing.

-Ren studied with all she was worth until she heard the living room clock go off.
-Two hours had gone by in no time.
-Her brain hurt, but she felt like she had made enough progress for now.
-She quickly threw on her shoes and ran out the door, just in time to see her little sister's bus pulling up.
+Before she knew it, the living room clock went off.
+She took a deep breath - she felt like she had made enough progress for now.
+She threw on her shoes and ran out the door, just in time for her sister's bus to pull up

 "Whatever," Mika brushed off.
 "What are we having for dinner?"